spacemeshos/docs/docs/start/smapp/install.md

 Smapp includes a Spacemesh full p2p node (which we call a Smesher), and a basic Smesh wallet which we call the "Wallet."

 ### Smesher
-The Smesher is the software that creates and updates the Spacemesh (SMH) distributed ledger.
+The Smesher is the software that creates and updates [the Smesh](learn/coin.md) (SMH) distributed ledger.
 It also creates and maintains your disk space commitment to the Spacemesh network.
 The Spacemesh decentralized platform is created by people just like you who run a Smesher on their own desktop computers.

 Your Smesher participates in the Spacemesh decentralized consensus protocol and is responsible for the block-Smeshing process.
 Smeshing is the process of submitting blocks with transactions to the Testnet network.
 You earn Smeshing rewards for submitting blocks with transactions to the Testnet network, according to the rules of the Spacemesh protocol.